mknx/smarthome/plugins/elro/README.md

 ## items.conf

-This plugin has just mandatory item-fields.
-So you have always use all fields showed in the following example.
+The most item-fields of this plugin are mandatory.
+So you should always use all of the fields showed in the following example.

 ### Example